QuiltMC/rfcs/structure/0072-legal-team.md

 # Rationale and Alternative

 Alternatively, other teams can sporadically handle legal matters.
-This has some issues, such as forcing people who aren’t motivated to handle those matters, not centralizing the information and lacking the means required to stay compliant.
+This has some issues, such as forcing people who aren’t motivated to handle those matters to do so, not centralizing the information and lacking the means required to stay compliant.
 The existence of this team is also legally required in some cases, as outlined above.

 # Prior art